DEVILxD5919/FrostTicTacToe/README.md

 ## Support

-If you need help or have any questions, feel free to open an issue on GitHub or contact the plugin developer at [your email address].
+If you need help or have any questions, feel free to open an issue on GitHub or contact the plugin developer at [support@frostnetwork.xyz].

 Enjoy playing TicTacToe on your server with FrostTicTacToe!